janstrohschein/KOARCH/Big_Data_Platform/Docker/HMI/Plot/readme.md

 <img src="./docs/szenario2_model_evaluation_data_multi.png">

-## Szenario 3
+## Scenario 3
 The plotting of the model application data from szenario 2, as shown in the first figure of that szenario, can be enhanced by switching the plot to a multi-plot.
 To achieve this please open the `config.yml` file again and add a comment to line 22 and remove the comment from line 23.
 The containers need to be restarted, as shown in the section at the bottom, for the changes to come into effect.

-The results are shown in the figure below:
+The results are shown in the figure below and can be accessed via the browser at:\
+`localhost:8003/plotMultipleData/`

 <img src="./docs/szenario3_model_application_data_multi.png">